huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Condominium
 - [ ] Yurt

-#### If you're planning to do somehtings that's much more complicated that you realize, you're opening a ___ of worms
+#### If you're planning to do somethings that's much more complicated that you realize, you're opening a ___ of worms

 - [ ] Tube
 - [x] Can